hmugambi/greenclinic/README.md

 4. Install mysql database as well, or configure one that came with the XAMP.
 5. Do run the scripts on this reporitory named 'database_script.txt'.
 6. Configure the database details to the file name .env database section.
 Do replace the details accordingly.
 7. Once all the configuration have been finalised.
-Do login using with default username/password as admin/admin.
+Do signup then use the sign up details to login.
 8. After successful login, do navigate according as per the description on the assigniment.